kannans89/ElmRepo/01_Home/Home.md

 Elm is a pure functional programming language.
 It simplifies the complex functional programming concepts ,this makes it easy to learn.
 It is a programming language as well as an  application development framework .

+// why is elm used ?

-This tutorial adopts a simple and practical approach to describe the concepts of Rust programming.
+This tutorial adopts a simple and practical approach to describe the concepts of Elm programming.

 ## Audience